IntermediateAnalytics

 GA4 Source / Medium (Session)

 GA4 Source / Medium (Session) refers to the dimensions in Google Analytics 4 that describe the origin and type of traffic for a particular session.
 'Source' indicates where the user comes from (such as a search engine or another website), and 'Medium' describes the means or platform through which they arrived (such as organic search or referral).
+This classification is essential for understanding user behavior and the effectiveness of different marketing channels.

 ⭐ Why is GA4 Source / Medium Important?